 Figure 21 Unsupported middleware migration progress

 Figure 22 shows the progress of decommissioning gLite 3.1 and 3.2 unsupported middleware, which was successfully completed in PQ11.
-The increase in the number of service instances to be decommissioning, which is visible in October 2012, is due to the introduction of new Nagios probes for the automated detection of new unsupported software versions.
+The increase in the number of service instances to be decommissioned which is visible in October 2012, is due to the introduction of new Nagios probes for the automated detection of new unsupported software versions.

 Core Middleware Services